wrightben/languages/javascript/Games/Sudoku Solver/README.md

 MASKING

 Numbers have to be removed to make a valid Sudoku.
 What guarantees the puzzle is human solvable?
+How many mask templates (patterns of empty cells) are there?

 #### SUBSTITUTING